-WR&N Mark I: How It All Began
+1. How It All Began

 Thanks to the influence of my new friend Rick Spano, my first "serious" layout, styled as something of a New England logging railroad, was created as a tool to learn scratchbuilding, kitbashing and other modeling skills, and to that end it was entirely successful.
 It also spawned a long series of N Scale layouts—large and small, barely begun or nearly completed—to carry the same name.
 Incidentally, the name is a play on the Black River and Western, the first train I ever rode, an event that convinced me to make model railroading my "forever hobby," which I did.

 Although looking at photographs of the layout today makes me cringe a little, I'm still proud of (most of) the work I'd done all those decades ago.
 Incidentally, the "smoke" from the 0-6-0 in the image above was actually lens flare, which I gently embellished with a little photo-shopping.